Crane Operator Job Description: Top Duties and Qualifications

 Crane operator experience requirements

 A crane operator can undergo vocational training, e.g., through TAFE or a registered training provider, to obtain a certificate in crane operations.
-An accompanying internship is recommended to get practical experience under an experienced crane operator.
-Next, a budding crane operator of at least 18 years of age needs to obtain a high-risk work licence, which permits them to perform potentially dangerous tasks like operating a crane.
+A crane operator needs to be at least 18 years of age to obtain a high-risk work licence, which permits them to perform potentially dangerous tasks like operating a crane.

 Crane operator education and training requirements

 A crane operator must meet a number of requirements in order to be permitted to operate a crane in Australia.
-Typically, Year 10 schooling and a traineeship must have been completed, in addition to safety induction training to receive a Construction Induction Card (CIC).
+Typically, Year 10 schooling and crane operator training are required, in addition to safety induction training for a Construction Induction Card (CIC/White Card).

-In addition, or as an alternative, to a traineeship, budding crane operators need to complete a Certificate III or IV in Construction Crane Operations or a Certificate III or IV in Mobile Crane Operations.
+A formal qualification, such as a Certificate III or IV in Construction Crane Operations or a Certificate III or IV in Mobile Crane Operations, may be desirable.

-A high-risk work licence for the appropriate class of crane (e.g., tower crane, slewing mobile crane, bridge and gantry crane, derrick crane, portal boom crane) must also be acquired.
+A high-risk work licence for the appropriate class of crane (e.g., tower crane, slewing mobile crane, bridge and gantry crane, derrick crane, portal boom crane) may be necessary.

 Crane operator salary expectations

-According to Indeed Salaries, the average salary for a crane operator is $39.57 per hour.
-Although crane operator salaries may vary slightly depending on the location, they are largely similar across all cities and states.
+According to Indeed Salaries, the average salary for a crane operator is $86,793 per year.
+Crane operator salaries may vary slightly depending on the location or employer.
 However, more experienced crane operators may get paid more than novices.

 Job description samples for similar positions